-Customer Information
+Customer and Supplier Information

+No direct customer accounted for 10% or more of the Company's total net sales during the year ended December 31, 2021.
 Net sales to Comcast Corporation and affiliates (Comcast) accounted for 11% of the Company's net sales during both of the years ended December 31, 2020 and 2019.
 Net sales to Comcast are derived from the Broadband, Home and VCN segments.
 Other than Comcast, no direct customer accounted for 10% or more of the Company's total net sales during the years ended December 31, 2020 or 2019.
-Net sales to Anixter International Inc. and its affiliates (Anixter) accounted for 11% of the Company's total net sales during the year ended December 31, 2018.
-Net sales to Anixter primarily originate in the VCN segment.
-Other than Anixter, no direct customer accounted for 10% or more of the Company's total net sales for the year ended December 31, 2018.
+No direct customers accounted for 10% or more of the Company's accounts receivable as of December 31, 2021 or 2020.